minkezhang/recipes/mains/dumplings.md

 ### Meat

-* Mix pork with a dash of salt and stir for ~8min for consistency.
+1. Mix pork with a dash of salt and stir for ~8min for consistency.

 ### Vegetarian

-* Soak glass noodles for 10min, then cook and chop.
+1. Soak glass noodles for 10min, then cook and chop.
-* Fry tofu until crispy and light brown.
+1. Fry tofu until crispy and light brown.
-* Beat eggs with 1tbsp water and a pinch of salt.
+1. Beat eggs with 1tbsp water and a pinch of salt.
-* Blanch bok choy, then squeeze water out and dice.
+1. Blanch bok choy, then squeeze water out and dice.

+### Dumpling

-* Mix all ingredients and adjust to taste.
+1. Mix all ingredients and adjust to taste.
 For meat fillings, boil some in water.
-* Wrap.
+1. Wrap.
 If using store bought, make sure to set out with a wet paper towel to rehydrate for a bit; when wrapping, run over the edge with a wet finger.
 Make sure the edges are fully shut to prevent leakage.
-* Boil in water.
+1. Boil in water.
 When water come to boiling, add cold water.
 Do this three times.
-* Add a bit of oil in serving bowl to separate and serve.
+1. Add a bit of oil in serving bowl to separate and serve.